bobev18/stujeditor/README.md

 1. XML objects
 2. My UJ objects
 3. UI objects
-So far I have altered the MY UJ & XML objects in paralel to avoid the need of composing XML.
+So far I have altered the MY UJ & XML objects in parallel to avoid the need of composing XML.
 Now that I'm using UI, I'll need save primitive that does not involve the XML objects.
 I have to loose the XML objects, and generate the XML for the export from scratch.